496 - Swim Angry

 About a month after that article runs, the USSR awards Shavarsh

+the first of many medals recognizing his courage.
 And over time, he becomes a verifiable legend across the region.

-Finally, the press allows him, or the, you know, the powers that be allow him to get this credit that he so rightly deserves.
+Finally, the press allows him or the, you know, the powers that be allow him to get this credit that he so rightly deserves.
+But he's not going to stop there.

 Because

-10 years after the trolley bus accident in 1985, a fire breaks out at a Yerevan arena, and Shavarsh bursts into the burning building shoulder to shoulder with the firefighters, helping to look for survivors.
+10 years after the trolley bus accident in 1985, a fire breaks out at a Yerevan Arena, and Shavarsh bursts into the burning building shoulder to shoulder with the firefighters, helping to look for survivors.

+Is he in a speedo?
+I mean.
 Because that would be.

 He's got one fin on his back.

 We don't know much more about the details of that scenario.
+We just know that he went in.

-We just know that he went in, he suffers burns in the process, but afterwards he will nonchalantly say, quote, anyone can find himself in a place where somebody needs help and more than once too.
+But afterwards, he will nonchalantly say, quote, anyone can find himself in a place where somebody needs help and more than once too.
+The main thing is to remember what makes you human.

+Amazing.
 He's like, I'm fine with whatever kinds of rescues I have to do.

-Shivarsh becomes such an important cultural figure that during the 2014 Winter Games in Sochi, he was asked to carry the Olympic torch into the Kremlin.
+Shavarsh becomes such an important cultural figure that during the 2014 Winter Games in Sochi,

 Damn.